 A graduate student who is requesting to be excused from registration while in the Ph.D. program, and any student who has reached candidacy status must formally request a leave of absence a semester before the anticipated leave.
-Prior to requesting a leave of absence, students must discuss this with their major advisor.
+Prior to requesting a leave of absence, students must discuss this with their Major Professor.

 A leave of absence must be approved by the Graduate Program Director and the Dean of UGS and in accordance with UGS policy 380.048, Leave of Absences from a Graduate Program.
 Leave will be granted only under exceptional circumstances and in accordance to UGS procedure.
+The leave of absence policy allows for three consecutive terms (including summer as a term), that is, one full year.

 Students have the right to appeal a decision of their leave of absence with the Dean of the College.
 Leave will generally be granted in cases involving parental leave, personal hardship, or other family need.
 Academic standing is not considered a reason for granting a leave of absence.
-When a student returns from a leave of absence, decisions concerning previous plan of study will be mutually agreed upon by the student's major advisor and the student.
+When a student returns from a leave of absence, decisions concerning previous plan of study will be mutually agreed upon by the student's Major Professor and the student.